TUAS-Serious-Games-Lab/SGL-Analytics/index.md

 	- A [Postgres-based database container image](SGL.Analytics.Backend.DB/) that is automatically prepared with the needed databases and user accounts
 	- An [Nginx-based container image for an API Gateway](SGL.Analytics.Backend.APIGW/) to distribute requests coming into a server to the two backend services, to simplify single-server deployments
 	- The `docker-compose` definition files backend deployment

+Note that the end-to-end encryption itself is implemented in the SGL.Utilities.Crypto package, provided by [SGL Utilities sister project](../sgl-utilities), as the encryption is also used in other Serious Games Lab components.